This tour explores the top locations and attractions on the North and South Islands and follows the more traditional route through New Zealand.

 Alternative: Stay in Christchurch

 Arthur's Pass is the highest pass over the Southern Alps.
-The eastern side of Arthur's Pass National Park is characterised by wide, shingle-filled riverbeds and vast beech forests.
-The western side of the park, where wet weather is more common than dry, has deeply gorged rivers flowing through dense rainforest.
+The eastern side of Arthur's Pass National Park is characterised by broad, shingle-filled riverbeds and vast beech forests.
+The western side of the park, where wet weather is more common than dry, has deeply gorged rivers flowing through dense rainforests.
 Down the middle of 'the great divide' is an alpine dreamland of snow-covered peaks, glaciers and scree slopes.

 Wilderness Lodge Arthur's Pass sits on a spectacular 4000-acre farm & nature reserve.
 Visit and experience the rich cultural traditions of life on a real working sheep farm.
 A highlight of a Wilderness Lodge Arthur's Pass stay is the opportunity to explore & learn about farming life.
 Guests can explore the farm with a guide, watch sheep-dogs in action, hand-feed lambs, see sheep shearing and learn how the world's finest merino wool is grown.

-Alternative: If staying in Christchurch take the Tranz Alpine train in the morning!
+Alternative: If staying in Christchurch, take the Tranz Alpine train in the morning!